 - Be specific!
 When you schedule your fix, fill out the box with details of what you want.
 I’ve said things like “I’m heading to Yellowstone so need comfy road trip clothes” and “It’s wedding/graduation season so I need a great basic, but fancy dress to mix and match my jewelry stash with”.
 It can be more simple too like “I need jeans and prefer a high rise, but skinny leg cut” or “Never send me stripes or anything orange”.

 - When your fix comes, take photos and share them on Facebook.
 This is the best way to spread the Stitch Fix love and earn a referral credit.

 - Schedule your fixes as often (or not) as you want.
 During different season of life my budget has allowed for one fix a year, sometimes once a quarter and other times, once a month.
 Stitch Fix has no penalties or gimmicks so you never have to worry about billing mistakes.
 You control it all.

 - If something goes wrong or unexpected – communicate!
 Communication is key with Stitch Fix and I promise you won’t be disappointed with their customer service.
 It is spot on!

 Always full of words, it’s no wonder Gretchen traded her 9-5 for days at home with her children and nights on the couch with her computer.
 Forever a Pacific Northwest girl, Gretchen prefers the rain over sunshine and thinks a coffee date with friends can solve most anything.
 If you’re ever curious what she ate, wore, read or laughed about you’ll find it on her lifestyle blog, That Mama Gretchen.
 And all things motherhood, of course.
 After all, being mom is the main gig these days.P.S.
 Are you looking for extra side income?
-I make over $85,000 a year blogging part-time—check out this easy step-by-step tutorial on how start a blog (no tech knowledge required).
+I make full-time income blogging part-time—check out this easy step-by-step tutorial on how start a blog (no tech knowledge required).